chrrrisw/kmel_db/kmel_db_format.md

 ### The Playlist Index

 The following shows three entries for a playlist index.

-The playlist index is overwritten by unknown 9 if no playlist is present
+The Playlist Index is overwritten by unknown 9 if no playlist is present

 Offsets shown are from the start of each entry.